GPPA Application Information and Tips for Fall 2021

 - For GPPA: Complete the GPPA Application Statement.
 (400 – 500 word limit)GPPA Statement: By applying to the GPPA programs, you are applying for a guaranteed seat in one of UIC’s graduate and professional programs earlier than students who apply in a traditional manner.
 The GPPA program seeks to understand why you have chosen your intended profession and a guaranteed path into it.
 What makes you an ideal candidate for guaranteed admission rather than following a traditional path to your intended profession?
 How would a guaranteed seat contribute to your goals as an undergraduate?

-- For programs that require Honors College membership (Accounting, Dentistry, Kinesiology, Law, Management Information Systems, Medicine, Nursing, Nutrition, Pharmacy) complete the Honors College Statement.
+- For programs that require Honors College membership (Accounting, Biomedical Visualization, Business Analytics, Dentistry, Kinesiology, Law, Management Information Systems, Medicine, Nursing, and Pharmacy) complete the Honors College Statement.
 All other programs highly recommend membership in the Honors College (400 – 500 word limit)

 Honors College Statement: How will your engagement with the Honors College foster your academic, personal, and professional growth?